Brynjath99/Project-D2424/README.md

 The approaches used in our study includes Weight Decay, Dropout, Data Augmentation, Standardization, Batch Normalization, Cosine Annealing, making VGGs look like ResNet, ex- tensive data augmentation and exploring various Normalization techniques.
 In this paper, we demonstrate results at 89.16 % by empirically examining CIFAR-10 data.
-Moreover, the exper- iments used in the paper are implemented using Tensorflow deep learning packages.
+Moreover, the experiments used in the paper are implemented using Tensorflow deep learning packages.